kcsurapaneni/observability/README.md

 Observability helps developers, operators, and other stakeholders to effectively diagnose and troubleshoot problems, optimize performance, and ensure the reliability of their systems.

+Key aspects of observability include:

+**Metrics:** Quantitative measurements of various aspects of a system, such as CPU usage, memory consumption, request/response rates, error rates, etc.

+**Logs:** Text-based records of events and activities within a system.
+Logs are useful for understanding the sequence of actions taken by the system and for identifying error messages or anomalies.

+**Traces:** Distributed traces show the flow of requests as they move through different components and services in a system.
+Traces provide insights into the end-to-end journey of a request and help identify bottlenecks or latency issues.

+**Events:** Specific occurrences or incidents that are noteworthy, often emitted by the system to indicate certain conditions or transitions.

+**Correlation:** The ability to link data across different components, services, and layers of the system to form a coherent understanding of what's happening.

 ## How to run

 ### Pre requisite